1 - 11. General Smarkets betting rules

 4.1 Smarkets will make every effort to ensure bets are settled as quickly as possible after the outcome has been determined.

-4.2 Where possible, Smarkets will rely on the official result published by the event's governing body.
+4.2 Where possible, Smarkets will rely on the official result published by the event's governing body on the day the event concludes.
+Any subsequent amendment to this official result at a later date will not alter the settlement of relevant markets.

 4.3 If no official result is available from a governing body, Smarkets will use information from independent sources to determine the result.